Most of us don’t think in terms of who our domain registrar is, since we just package it in with whichever web host we’re planning to go with.

 Conclusion: Who wins?

-Judging these tow companies based on domain names alone has been difficult.
-It’s a very tiny portion of an industry with so many services and options.
-To put things into perspective, my personal tendencies are to simplicity and efficiency (hence they both annoyed me with those upsell attempts).
+Judging these two companies based on domain names alone has been difficult.
+It’s a very tiny portion of an industry with so many options.
+To put things into perspective, my personal tendencies are simplicity and efficiency (hence they both annoyed me with those upsell attempts).

 GoDaddy seemed the most competent to me in this scenario framework.
 Also, it doesn’t hurt that their breadth of services offers a strong supporting point.
 Even if I’m here only for a domain name, I can always opt in to one of their other services at any time.